Deerfield teen charged with felonies after police chase

 Immediately after the crash, Bedford police and a state police K-9 unit began looking for the driver.
-At about 3:30 a.m., police responded to a burglar alarm at an unoccupied home on Buttonwood Drive, and police determined the home had been burglarized.
+At about 3:30 a.m., the police station received notice of a burglar alarm going off at an unoccupied home on Buttonwood Drive.
+When police responded, they determined that the home had been broken into.

 Mason was arrested after he was spotted by a state police trooper near the Route 101 ramp.
 The trooper notified a Hillsborough County sheriff's deputy who was nearby.

 Mason was charged with conduct after a motor vehicle accident, driving while intoxicated, reckless conduct, disobeying an officer and burglary - all felonies.
 He was also charged with resisting arrest, a misdemeanor.

 In addition, police said, they are investigating an underage drinking party connected with the Wednesday morning crash and police chase.